 |Current Contents Connect (Web of Science)|

-A collection of sixteenth- and seventeenth-century Protestant writings which includes not only the principal works of the most eminent writers of the Reformation and post-Reformation eras, but also those of lesser-known authors of the period.
-The contents are biblical commentaries, catechisms, treatises, pastoral writings, sermons, church histories, disputations, and personal letters, representing diverse theological perspectives.
-Almost all works are period editions which have been presented in their original languages of Latin, English, French, and German.
+A collection of 16th and 17th century Protestant writings which includes the principal works of the Reformation and post-Reformation eras, as well as the works of lesser-known authors of the period.
+The contents includes biblical commentaries, catechisms, treatises, pastoral writings, sermons, church histories, disputations, and personal letters.

 This collection includes hundreds of seminal works, including papal documents, synodal decrees, catechisms, confessors’ manuals, biblical commentaries, theological treatises, liturgical works, inquisitorial manuals, preaching guides, saints’ lives, and devotional literature.
-It represents the full range of ideas and opinions that sparked and sustained Catholic reform in the years before, during, and after the landmark decrees of the Council of Trent.
-Most of the works are period editions presented in their original languages of Latin, English, French, Italian, Spanish, and German.
+It represents the ideas and opinions that sparked and sustained Catholic reform in the 16th and 17th centuries.

 A bibliography comprised of secondary source material pertaining to the Middle Ages and Renaissance (400-1700).
 Citations for books and journal material are included, as are citations for dissertation abstracts and essays in books (including entries in conference proceedings, festschriften, encyclopedias and exhibition catalogues).